Seteco/Somorrostro/General-Info---node.d.md

 To run `node.js` plugins you need to have `node` installed in your system.

 In some older systems, the package named `node` is not node.js.
 It is a terminal emulation program called `ax25-node`.
 In this case the node.js package may be referred as `nodejs`.
-Once you install `nodejs`, you will have to link `/usr/bin/nodejs` to `/usr/bin/node` for this plugin to work, so that typing `node` in your terminal, opens node.js.
+Once you install `nodejs`, we suggest to link `/usr/bin/nodejs` to `/usr/bin/node`, so that typing `node` in your terminal, opens node.js.
 For more information check the **[[Installation]]** guide.

 ## configuring `node.d.plugin`

-`node.d.plugin` can work even without any configuration, if it can find an operational collector in `/usr/libexec/netdata/node.d`.
+`node.d.plugin` can work even without any configuration.
+Its default configuration file is [/etc/netdata/node.d.conf](https://github.com/firehol/netdata/blob/master/conf.d/node.d.conf).

-Using its configuration file `/etc/netdata/node.d.conf` you can control its default behaviour

-*FIXME: document the options and the file format*

-## debugging collectors written for node.d.plugin
+## debugging modules written for node.d.plugin

-To test `node.d.plugin` collectors, which are placed in `/usr/libexec/netdata/node.d`:

-You can run `node.d.plugin` by hand, with something like this:
+To test `node.d.plugin` collectors, which are placed in `/usr/libexec/netdata/node.d`, you can run `node.d.plugin` by hand, with something like this:

 ```sh
 /usr/libexec/netdata/plugins.d/node.d.plugin debug 1 X Y Z
 ```

 `node.d.plugin` will run in `debug` mode (lots of debug info), with an update frequency of `1` second, evaluating only the collector scripts `X` (i.e. `/usr/libexec/netdata/node.d/X.node.js`), `Y` and `Z`.
-You can define zero or more collector scripts.
-If none is defined, `node.d.plugin` will evaluate all collector script available.
+You can define zero or more modules.
+If none is defined, `node.d.plugin` will evaluate all modules available.

 Keep in mind that if your configs are not in `/etc/netdata`, you should do the following before running `node.d.plugin`: